Options Volume Today

 Table of Contents

-- Understanding the Options Volume Today in Percent Filter
+- Understanding the Options Volume Today in Contracts Filter

-- Options Volume Today in Percent Filter Settings
+- Options Volume Today in Contracts Filter Settings

-- Using the Options Volume Today in Percent in Trading
+- Using the Options Volume Today in Contracts Filter in Trading

-- FAQs about Options Volume Today in Percent
+- FAQs about Options Volume Today in Contracts

-Understanding the Options Volume Today in Percent Filter
+Understanding the Options Volume Today in Contracts Filter

-Activating the Options Volume Today % Filter is straightforward.
+Activating the Options Volume Today (Contracts) Filter is straightforward.
 You'll find its settings under the Window Specific Filters Tab in your Alert/Top List Window's Configuration Window.

 You can set a minimum and/or maximum value, and stocks that don't fit within your parameters are automatically excluded from your scan results.